 Your home may well be the biggest purchase you'll ever make.
 Most Canadians take on a mortgage so they can stretch payment out over many years.
 The good news is you won't have to save the full \$538,831 (the national average home price in June 2020), according to the Canadian Real Estate Association to get into your first home.
-You'll have to save, at bare minimum, 5 per cent of that, or \$26,942.
+You'll have to save, a minimum of, 5 per cent of that, in this example \$26,942.
 And don't forget to add closing costs.